-The Research and Library Assistant is available by appointment in person, by telephone, or by email during normal MTSA business hours (Monday through Thursday, 8 am-6 pm).
-To schedule individual requests for instruction, students and faculty are asked to submit an LRC ticket Electronic Resources - MTSA.
+The Research and Library Assistant is available by appointment in person, by telephone, by email, or Teams during normal MTSA business hours (Monday through Thursday, 8 am-6 pm).
 To ensure the LRC services, collections, and resources meet the student and faculty needs, an annual survey is conducted for feedback and suggestions to improve the processes and holdings.